Sylvan Hills High School: Policy enforcement controversy

 In 2010, Sylvan Hills was the subject of legal controversy surrounding the confiscation of a student's cell phone by school officials.
 Sylvan Hills' administration officials were enforcing the PCSSD policy regarding cell phone use by students while in the classroom, which is a violation of the PCSSD Student Handbook.
 According to the district's handbook, such a violation allows officials to confiscate the phone for two weeks before returning the device.
 These actions eventually resulted in the lawsuit Koch v.
 Adams on the basis that the officials' actions resulted in conversion and trespass to chattels.
 The trial court dismissed the case, which subsequently led to the case being heard by the Arkansas Supreme Court, which by unanimous decision had upheld the school district's policy and the lower court's decision to allow such confiscation and that no violation of state or federal policy occurred.
 As school districts around the United States have similar policies regarding students' cell phone use in classrooms, this legal decision has been widely discussed in the education community.

 Awards and recognition

 Since 1993, Sylvan Hills High School has been an institutional member of The College Board.
 In 2008, Sylvan Hills was recognized with an Arkansas Picturing America Award, which is an initiative by the National Endowment for the Humanities that brings masterpieces of American art into classrooms and libraries nationwide.

 A Sylvan Hills student was named one of Arkansas' top two youth volunteers for 2009 by The Prudential Spirit of Community Awards, a nationwide program honoring young people for acts of voluntarism.
 The scholar was honored for mapping and compiling information on the 3,500 gravesites at the Arkansas State Veterans Cemetery located in North Little Rock.
 The awards program is conducted by Prudential Financial in partnership with the National Association of Secondary School Principals (NASSP).
 In 2012, AdvancED recognized the school for maintaining 50 years of educational certification.

+Guinness World Book of Records

+In 2024, nearly 3,000 students from kindergarten through 11th grades joined together, quite literally, to break the Guinness World Record for Longest Human Electric Circuit record.
+Students and staff from all eight schools in the Sylvan Hills feeder pattern attended the event along with local community members, and county school officials and board members.